 However, to officially activate your account (so as to begin trading) an initial deposit is required — $1,000 for margin accounts, $1,000 USD for forex accounts (CAD deposits are auto-converted to USD), $5,000 to trade option spreads, and $25,000 to write/sell uncovered options.
 Once the initial minimum deposit has cleared Questrade emails you a confirmation message.
 For offline applications you will be contacted by a representative confirming trading can begin.
 To maintain your active account in good standing a minimum equity balance of $250 is essential.
 It takes 1-3 business days from signing up for your account to begin trading.
 The longest part of the process is waiting for the funds to be received and processed by Questrade.

 Questrade supports several methods to fund your account including EFT (from CAD accounts), wire transfers, cheques, pre-authorized deposits, and broker-to-broker transfers.
 It should be noted though that you cannot use the EFT method to send USD to your Questrade account.
 The reverse is possible where you can withdraw USD funds to a USD bank account (they require a void check or a pre-authorized deposit agreement form signed and stamped by the bank).
 To deposit USD you can set up a pre-authorized deposit agreement with Questrade which takes about 1-5 business days, or send a certified cheque/bank draft to their office, or wire transfer the funds directly to your account.
 The final option is to just convert your existing CAD balance (within your Questrade account) to USD which can take up to 24 hours to process.
-Funding your account by either currency type will automatically be placed into a sub-account (more about sub-accounts later) of the same type (they do not perform automatic conversions — you must execute the request on your own).
+Funding your margin (or other non-registered) account by either currency type will automatically be placed into a sub-account (more about sub-accounts later) of the same type (they do not perform automatic conversions — you must execute the request on your own).
 Electronic withdrawals take roughly 3 business days to process and arrive into an external bank account.

 Back in October of last year Questrade rolled out a subtle but important revision to its inactivity fee policy.
 It’s actually not that bad when you peruse the details.
 If anything it’s quite reasonable.
-As has been long known Questrade does not charge an inactivity fee, but this pending policy adjustment can potentially leave you being charged $19.95 per calendar quarter.
+As has been long known Questrade does not charge an inactivity fee, but this policy adjustment can potentially charge $19.95 per calendar quarter.
 If, however, you make at least one commissionable trade per quarter (once every 3-months) you will not get charged any inactivity fee at all.
 If you are inactive for a quarter and do get charged that fee, but then go about making at least one trade in the following quarter you will receive up to $19.95 in commission-free trades.
 It should also be noted that all new accounts younger than 6-months are exempt from this fee (you will not get charged for being inactive).
 The same applies to those who are 25 years of age or younger (no inactivity fee).
 Also, all clients of Questrade, and households having the same physical address, with combined equity assets of at least $5,000 are exempt from this fee.
 For most investors this change is trivial since their assets are almost always over $5,000, and so will never get charged this inactivity fee.
 As I pointed out earlier, I think this change is perfectly reasonable and still miles better than all other discount brokerage houses who not only charge an inactivity fee, with no exceptions, they do so more frequently (each month) and tack on countless hidden fees which Questrade does not.

-Your account’s primary control panel is known as myQuestrade and quite simply put it is a beautiful experience with well thought out organization and visual appeal.
+Your account’s primary control panel is known as myQuestrade and, quite simply put, it is a beautiful experience with well thought out organization and visual appeal.
 Someone put a lot of love into this area.
 Within the panel you can view your account activity, balances and positions, manage your personal details, view statements, make fund transfers in/out of your account, upload/download your documents, link multiple accounts, take corporate action on shareholder communications, open additional accounts, and interact with mutual funds.

 Within Account Management is the handy Upload Documents tool serving as the fastest direct delivery method for any of your documents to any of your accounts held at Questrade.
 No more snail mailing, faxing, or even coordinating deliveries with a representative.